stijnfleuren/SwiftCloudApi/README.md

 ```
 We allow for several objectives:
 * **ObjectiveEnum.min_delay**: Search for the fixed-time schedule that minimizes the expected (average) delay experienced by road users.
 * **ObjectiveEnum.max_capacity**: Search for the fixed-time schedule that maximizes the largest increase in traffic (scaling factor) that the intersection can handle without becoming unstable/oversaturated.
-This gives an indication of how close to oversaturation the intersection is; a objective value of < 1 indicates that the intersection is oversaturated for all possible fixed-time schedules.
+This gives an indication of how close to oversaturation the intersection is; an objective value of < 1 indicates that the intersection is oversaturated for all possible fixed-time schedules.
+This has usecases ranging from monitoring, smart traffic-light control and strategic decision making (see also examples/example_maximizing_intersection_capacity)
 * **ObjectiveEnum.min_period**: Search for the fixed-time schedule that has the smallest period duration (while still being stable).

 You can print the fixed-time schedule in pretty format: